azure-experience/az-arm-advance-templates/README.md

 # az-arm-advance-templates
-A detailed run on few of the **advance topics of ARM, within Azure Resource Manager templaets.** It includes
+A detailed run on few of the **advance topics of ARM, within Azure Resource Manager templates.** It includes

 1. how to create a **complex az resource** which has multi-dependency with other az resources?